Panther18/ViterbiAlgorithm_HMMModel/README.md

 # **ViterbiAlgorithm_HMMModel**
 ##Author: Panther (Pavan Yadiki)
-.Version: 1.0
+* Version: 1.0
-.Date of release: March 20, 2015
+* Date of release: March 20, 2015
-* Development Environment
+* Development Environment:
 	* Language- Python (2.7.3)
 	* Operating System - Windows 8.1

-**This project implements a Viterbi algorithm for a given HMM model.
-**To know more about Viterbi Algorithm, please read http://en.wikipedia.org/wiki/Viterbi_algorithm

 ######This project is developed during the Machine Learning course study at University of Texas at Dallas
+**This project implements a Viterbi algorithm for a given HMM model ** **To know more about Viterbi Algorithm, please read http://en.wikipedia.org/wiki/Viterbi_algorithm **

-* Input:
+* Input Format:
 	* A text file that provides details of the HMM Model
 		* Number of states in HMM - N
 		* Initial probabilities of each state - N values separated by spaces